grandwazir/All4Dead/README.md

 ### Getting the latest version

 The best way to install All4Dead is to download it from the GitHub repository.
 A [feature changelog](https://github.com/grandwazir/All4Dead/wiki/changelog) is also available.

-### Getting older versions

-Alternatively [older versions](http://repository.james.richardson.name/releases/name/richardson/james/bukkit/ban-hammer/) are available as well, however they are not supported.
-If you are forced to use an older version for whatever reason, please let me know why by [opening a issue](https://github.com/grandwazir/BanHammer/issues/new) on GitHub.

 ### Building from source